 376 – Amount for a severe and prolonged impairment in mental or physical functions

-Enter $3,584 if you had a severe and prolonged impairment in mental or physical functions in 2022.
+Enter $3,815 if you were 18 or older and had a severe and prolonged impairment in mental or physical functions in 2023.
 The impairment must be certified by a physician, a specialized nurse practitioner, an optometrist, an audiologist, a speech-language pathologist (speech therapist), an occupational therapist, a psychologist or a physiotherapist, as applicable.

 Your impairment is considered severe and prolonged if it has lasted (or is expected to last) for at least 12 consecutive months and either of the following situations applies to you: